bachya/linkding-cli/README.md

 # Usage

-## Configuration Parameters
+## Configuration

-Configuration parameters can be provided via a variety of sources:
+Configuration can be provided via a variety of sources:

 * CLI Options
 * Environment Variables